pyx-project/pyx/manual/graph.rst

    g.plot(graph.data.function("y(x)=x**2"))

-You can plot different data in a single graph by calling :meth:`plot` several times before :meth:`writeEPSfile` or :meth:`writePDFfile`.
+You can plot different data in a single graph by calling :meth:`plot` several times before writing the output to a file.
 Note that a calling :meth:`plot` will fail once a graph was forced to "finish" itself.
 This happens automatically, when the graph is written to a file.
-Thus it is not an option to call :meth:`plot` after :meth:`writeEPSfile` or :meth:`writePDFfile`.
+Thus it is not an option to call :meth:`plot` after writing the output.
 The topic of the finalization of a graph is addressed in more detail in section :mod:`graph.graph`.
 As you can see in figure :ref:`fig_graph2`, a function is plotted as a line by default.

 .. _fig_graph2:
 .. figure:: graph2.*